-BIO 0150 General Biology I (Cell Biology)
+General Biology I (Cell Biology)

-Introductory course into the cellular structure with emphasis on the cell cycle, genetics, and cellular metabolism.
-Prerequisites: high school biology and high school chemistry and placement into MAT 0115 or a higher level math class, or a grade of B or higher in BIO 0130.
+Introductory course into the cellular structure with emphasis on the cell cycle, cellular metabolism. genetics, and Prerequisites: high school biology and high school chemistry and placement into MAT 0115 or a higher level math class, or a grade of B or higher in BIO 0130.
 Offered fall semester.
 3 credits.
 This course fulfills the Developing the Core/Science requirement in the Undergraduate College's General Education program.

-BIO 0151 General Biology I (Cell Biology) Laboratory - 1 credit.
+General Biology I (Cell Biology) Laboratory - 1 credit.
 Laboratory to accompany BIO 0150.